 - Seated port de bras forward over the legs to demonstrate mobility of the spine

-- Musical Theatre candidates must then provide a solo song from Musical Theatre or Pop repertoire and a monologue from a musical or a play (time limit of 2 minutes each)
+- Candidates who specialise in musical theatre must then provide a solo song from Musical Theatre or Pop repertoire and a monologue from a musical or a play (time limit of 2 minutes each)

-- Dance candidates must then provide a dance solo in the candidate’s chosen style (time limit of 1½ minutes), and either a song or monologue as described above.
+- Candidates who specialise in dance must then provide a dance solo in the candidate’s chosen style (time limit of 1½ minutes), and either a song or monologue as described above.

 Any applicant who cannot attend an audition in person but wants to be considered for one of the external qualifications may also be required to have an interview over Skype and may be asked to submit examples of written work to assess suitability for these qualifications.